 Jan Caruana: Musical Improv March 18, 2017 11-5pm

 Jan Caruana has taught in class rooms and board rooms across the country.
 Hundreds of improvisers have benefited from her onstage experience and her passion for the art form.
 She has taught improv to students from Bad Dog Theatre, Second City, Sheridan College, the University of Toronto and countless Ontario School Boards.
 Jan was also the originating teacher for C.L.I.C.K – A collaborative learning program created by Dr. Trina Epstein, helping children with social challenges, including Autism Spectrum Disorder, learn social skills and make friends.
 In the Corporate world, Jan has worked with companies such as Rogers, B.I/Lilly Pharmaceuticals, Kiewit Construction and BMO, teaching executives that work can be a lot more fun and productive when you just “yes and”

-Jan’s Class is SOLD OUT
+Jan’s Class is

 “Where are you?”
 It’s a question most improvisers fail to ask themselves, keeping them and their audiences from the full theatrical and magical experience of improvisation.
 In this workshop you’ll reconnect with the essential skills of environment, object work, and physicality to make your scenes more active and visual.
 You’ll also learn how to use the Where as a source for character, conflict, and scene advancement.
 Master these skills and you’ll never be at a loss for what to do next!